HananMurrar/ToDoListWeb/README.md

 - Method: `DELETE`
 - URL: `/tasks/{id}`
 - Description: delete a task by ID
-- Response: returns 204 no content if task was successfully deleted, this means the request succeeded, but the server does not return any JSON or message in the response body
+- Response: returns 204 no content if task was successfully deleted, this means the request succeeded, but the server does not return anything in the response body
 - Errors: returns 404 not found if task does not exist

 #### Screenshot: